DMacMakes/dmdocs/content/en/torrens/ise102/week6/index.md

 -->
 ## Homework

-You have **two tasks:** to complete the code below and then plan two functions (including pseudocode).
+You have **two tasks:** to complete the code below and then add pseudocode to two functions as the planning for your next steps.

 ### Task one: Complete the functions